fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-08-vietnamese-culture-inspires-designers-famous-asian-designers-and-singapore-stories-2020.md

 culture better and for long.

-There are many more examples of use of symbols from the civilization such as rice, hemp fabric, and cotton to make couture and read-to-wear collections.
+There are many more examples of use of symbols from the civilization such as rice, hemp fabric, and cotton to make couture and ready-to-wear collections.

 Culture expert Pham Vu Tung also appreciates young designers choosing tranditional and cultural stories for their new collections.